 Who is eligible to apply?

 Australian citizens, holders of Australian permanent resident status and holders of a Special Condition Visa (SCV) for New Zealand citizens are eligible to apply.

 Applicants must be 18 years of age or over.

-In addition to the professional and technical skills of the volunteers, Australian volunteers are highly regarded by their host organisations for their personal attributes such as flexibility, adaptability, patience, proactivity, openness and the ability to learn from others.
+In addition to the professional and technical skills of the volunteers, Australian volunteers are highly regarded by their partner organisations for their personal attributes such as flexibility, adaptability, patience, proactivity, openness and the ability to learn from others.